dchesterton/go-service/README.md

 })

 if err != nil {
-    fmt.Println("Could not connect to primary or backup service!")
+    fmt.Println("Could not connect to first or second service!")
 }

 ```